ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```
-Notice that, you can use 'body' to distinguish whether a call is read or write.
-(When you would like to read from database, your 'body' variable is nil.)

-This protocol also gurantees a method which takes Encodable object and encode for firebase real time database
+This protocol also gurantees a method which takes Encodable object as parameter and convert to accepted types for firebase real time database.
 ```
+import CodableFirebase

 extension FirebaseEndpoints {
     func toData<T: Encodable>(object: T) -> Any? {
         let encoder = FirebaseEncoder()